wislocki/object-calisthenics/README.md

 rather than poking around its insides.
 A major part of encapsulation is not reaching across class boundaries into types that you shouldn’t know about.

-The Law of Demeter ("Only talk to your friends") is a good place to start, but think about it this
+The Law of Demeter ("Only talk to your friends") is a good place to start.
-way:  You can play with your friends, you can play with your privates, but you can’t play with your friends’ privates:

 ```java
 a.getFoo().getBar().getBaaz().doSomething(); // bad